5cover/portfolio/doc/scratch.md

 # Scratch area

+## show counts for every tag

+that way we can get stats

 ## global index page (empty path)

 simply a page that will redirect you to the index for your preferred language, or english by default.